Forestwise – Yayasan Rimba Raya Abadi

 Forestwise aims to sustain the rainforests of Borneo by producing products that grow and wild harvested in the rainforest such as illipe butter.
 By creating value in sustainable forest grown products, it’s making it more profitable to conserve the forest rather than cut it down.
 This is a priority for Indonesia with the Sintang, West Kalimantan region already experiencing 77% tree cover loss from 2013 to 2021.

 Forestwise harvests and processes illipe nuts that grow in the rainforests of West Kalimantan.
 The nuts are wild harvested, which means they are collected when they fall from the tree, by the native Dayak community.
-They are processed in a local Forestwise facility and further refined in a certified organic refinery to produce RBD illipe butter.
+They are processed in a local Forestwise facility and further refined to produce RBD (Refined, Bleached, and Decolorised) illipe butter.
+Forestwise products are fully certified including FFL, EU Organic, USDA Organic, COSMOS, and Halal.
+They are now in the process of obtaining food certification and Kosher.

 Forestwise currently sells 43 tons of RBD illipe butter and 44 tons of crude illipe butter and has established relationships with 14 buyers.
-It aims to scale that to 120 and 250 tons respectively over the next two years and find seven new buyers.
+The startup aims to scale that to 120 and 250 tons respectively over the next two years and find seven new buyers.
+As part of its scaling process, Forestwise is focused on building a robust supply chain and has identified more than 1,500 potential farmers with 300 now registered as suppliers.
+The startup procured more than 350 tons of nuts in 2024 and formed strategic partnerships with nonprofits in the region with a focus on sustainable agroforestry in at-risk forest landscapes.

-During the P4G funding period, Forestwise will also explore diversifying into different markets including cosmetic, food, and natural latex.
-It will share best practices from cultivating, managing and processing products such as Arenga sugar and natural rubber.
+During the P4G funding period, Forestwise will also explore diversifying into different markets including cosmetic, food and natural latex.
+Part of the work will include sharing best practices from cultivating, managing and processing products such as Arenga sugar and natural rubber.

 Yayasan Rimba Raya Abadi has a deep understanding of the local community and farmers employed by Forestwise.
-It will support Forestwise in training farmers and help them understand their land ownership rights so farmers can secure the rights to wild harvested natural forest products and sustainable farming in the region.
+The nonprofit will support Forestwise in training farmers and develop a knowledge product to help them understand their land ownership rights.
+This is to get a deeper understanding of the kind of forest land farmers are working on and help farmers learn the process of securing the rights to wild harvested natural forest products and sustainable farming in the region.

 By 2025, Forestwise aims to raise about US $1 million in investment, reduce more than 340,000 metric tons of carbon emissions, create almost 50 jobs, and empower 1800 farmers with greater climate resilience solutions.
 It also aims to preserve 100,000 hectares of rainforest by 2026.